LPGhatguy/matchmaker/README.md

 ## Usage
 Set up your configuration in `configuration.lua` -- eventually this will be filled in by `matchmaker --configure`.
 Simply put paths to your installed LÖVE binaries into this file.

-After configuring, `matchmaker [game]` should launch the given game using the correct vesrion of LÖVE.
+After configuring, `matchmaker [game]` should launch the given game using the correct version of LÖVE.

 See `matchmaker --help` for more information.